Type of qualification

 Master of Applied Social Work – MAppSW

 Develop your passion for helping others.
-Massey’s Master of Applied Social Work will prepare you for practice and registration as a social worker in New Zealand and most other countries.
+Massey’s Master of Applied Social Work will prepare you for practice and registration as a social worker in Aotearoa New Zealand and other English-speaking countries, subject to their registration regulations.

 Master of Social Work – MSW